Forces from Libyan city of Misrata say they seized Tripoli airport

 Libya's central government lacks a functioning national army and relies on militia for public security.
 But while these forces receive state salaries and wear uniforms, they report in practice to their own commanders and towns.

-(Reporting by Ahmed Elumami, Feras Bosalum, Ayman al-Warfalli and Heba al-Shibani; Writing by Ulf Laessing, Editing by Angus MacSwan and Dan Grebler)
+(Reporting by Ahmed Elumami, Feras Bosalum, Ayman al-Warfalli and Heba al-Shibani; Writing by Ulf Laessing, Editing by Angus MacSwan, Dan Grebler and Bernard Orr)